 - The 2026-27 federal budget has announced that the 50 per cent CGT discount will be replaced with an inflation-based discount from 1 July 2027, alongside a minimum 30 per cent tax on gains.

-- The changes will only apply to gains arising after 1 July 2027, and that investors in new builds will be able to choose between the existing discount and the new arrangements.
+- The changes will only apply to gains arising after 1 July 2027, and that investors in new property builds will be able to choose between the existing discount and the new arrangements when they sell the property.

 - CGT is often debated through the lens of housing, but it applies to many asset classes.